aligfellow/vib_analysis/README.md

 - this correctly identifies bonding changes of this transition state
 - parsing the output prints the imaginary modes from the output file
 - gaussian parsing (with [cclib](https://github.com/cclib/cclib) takes a *zero indexed mode* `--mode 0`

+Orca output parsing is also possible as long as orca is installed.